Confessions of a PAC Eligible: Trends Observed and Lessons Learned to Help You Master PAC Outreach

 What we’ve heard from eligible employees: “I am not convinced that the goals of the PAC are aligned with my core values.”

 Politics and money are personal, and as a PAC you’re asking your eligible audience to consider both.
 PAC communications must fit with the culture of your company to get buy-in.
 This includes speaking in a voice that resonates with the organization, and ensuring your PAC messaging strikes the right chord with your organization’s identity while also feeling authentic.
-Images and creative that accompany your messages must feel genuine to your audiences as well.
+Images and creative that accompany your messages must feel genuine to your audience as well.

 For those companies that represent a diverse group of employee bases with different interests, segmenting your messaging according to audience is a valuable strategy to ensure you are speaking to the needs of each employee in a unique and distinct way.